Gokulathil Seethai (film): Plot

-RRishi tells Mohan that he should’ve fired him for what he did the previous night but lets him stay due to his family debts but confirms that their friendship is over.
+Rishi tells Mohan that he should have fired him for what he did the previous night but lets him stay due to his family debts.
+However, he confirms that their friendship is over.
 Rishi later takes Nila to a party where his friends mistake her for a call girl and embarrass her by asking her price per night.
 Rishi gets angry and storms out of the place with Nila.
-Rishi apologises to Nila for what happened but she shrugs it off by letting him know that Rishi had never been out with his mother or sisters or any other decent woman.
-This hurts Rishi who drinks too much and they get into a big argument.
+He apologizes to her for what happened ,but she shrugs it off by letting him know that Rishi had never been out with his mother or sisters or any other decent woman.
+This hurts Rishi, who drinks too much, and they get into a big argument.
 Nila cools him off by offering her friendship.

-The Pimp visits Rishi at his home next day and is surprised to see Nila in and congratulates him on his conquest.
+The pimp visits Rishi at his home the next day and is surprised to see Nila in and congratulates him on his conquest.
 Rishi clarifies to him that she is just a platonic friend and that he made a mistake and ruined her life.
-That day Nila suggests a critical business solution to Rishi and his dad asks Rishi to hire her immediately.
+That day, Nila suggests a critical business solution to Rishi and his dad asks Rishi to hire her immediately.
 During a business lunch at the office, Rishi subtly suggests to Nila that she could still reconsider her decision about Mohan.
 Nila diplomatically changes the topic.
-A ‘gossip’ fight within the office premise between Mohan and a colleague leads Rishi to intervene and stop.
-Mohan argues that he entered into Nila's life at the first place which makes Nila angry who lashes out at Mohan pointing that he has never crossed her life at any point.
-She also says good things about Rishi and clarifies their relationship to other employees (a reference to epic ‘Ramayana’ is made by Nila where everyone knows Sita's stage of life in Ashokavanam, but if Sita had been in ‘Gokulam’ she would’ve been safer & happier) that makes him feel good.
+A gossip fight within the office premise between Mohan and a colleague leads Rishi to intervene and stop.
+Mohan argues that he entered Nila's life in the first place, which makes Nila angry, who lashes out at Mohan pointing that he has never crossed her life at any point.
+She also says good things about Rishi and clarifies their relationship to other employees (a reference to the epic Ramayana is made by Nila, where everyone knows Sita's stage of life in Ashokavanam, but if Sita had been in Gokulam, she would have been safer and happier) that makes him feel good.
 Later, Rishi feels bemused on being asked to get out of Nila's room for her to be able to change her clothes after shower and starts to feel something new that he has never felt before and leaves the room.